Symetra Life Insurance Company Review

 This is irrespective of the changes in interest rates, market conditions, the performance of the company, and other factors.Cash Value

-The policy accumulates cash value at a fixed rate (which is determined by the company) throughout the coverage period.
+The cash value grows at a fixed-rate (which is determined by the company) throughout the life of the policy.
 It is, however, not wise to make withdrawals or take out loans in an indiscriminate manner, since it could reduce your death benefit or eliminate the no-lapse guarantee altogether.

 Symetra offers a return of premium rider with its UL-G policy.
 The rider is optional and comes at an additional cost.
 It allows you to receive the entire amount of premiums you pay into the policy at the end of the 20th year or the 25th year of your coverage period.

 Once you receive the amount, the insurance company terminates your coverage.

 You can cancel your universal life policy (Accumulator or the UL-G) at any time for any reason.
 The company, however, will deduct a premature surrender charge, which can be substantial.